plagnollab/RNASeq_pipeline/README.md

 * `Rdeseq=(yes|no)`: differential gene expression with the DESeq2 package.
 * `Rdexseq=(yes|no)`: differential exon usage with the DEXSeq package.

+## A note on stranding
+Strand-specific library preparations are now commonplace, which improves the accuracy of feature quantification.
+However, there are two possible ways of stranding a paired RNAseq library:
+* fr-firststrand, where the first read of the pair maps to the same orientation of the gene.
+* fr-secondstrand, where the first read of the pair maps to the opposite orientation of the gene.
+If you're unsure whether the library is forward or reverse stranded, set stranded=unstranded and run step 1a to align your reads.
+Then run infer_experiment.py from the RSeQC package (http://rseqc.sourceforge.net/#infer-experiment-py).
 ## Advanced usage
 Two flags in the submission script, `summary` and `force` are now deprecated.
 They have now been repurposed for non-standard use cases.
 #### Only outputting lists of splice junctions from STAR